brmc/django-octopus/README.markdown

 | OctopusDeleteView       | DeleteView       |
 | OctopusFormView         | FormView         |

-You use these just as you would the normal CBV's.
-The only difference is that You also need to define a `fragment_name` in addition to the `template_name`
+You use these as you would normal CBV's.
+The only additional requirement
+is that you need to define `base_template` in addition to `template_name`

     from octopus.views import OctopusDetailView
     from yourapp.models import YouModel

     class YourDetailView(OctopusDetailView):
         model = YourModel
+        base_template = "base.html"
-        template_name = "puzzle.html"
+        template_name = "template.html"
-        fragment_name = "puzzlepiece.html"

-But if you don't feel like defining the fragment names, just like `template_suffix`, a `fragment_suffix` of `'_fragment` has been provided.
-So you can just name your templates accordingly.
-But note, the `fragment_suffix` is appened **after** the `template_suffix`, so if your full template was called

-    yourapp/yourmodel_detail.html

-then your fragment template should be called

-    yourapp/yourmodel_detail_fragment.html
+`base_template` will be sent as a context variable and should be used
+in the `extends` tag instead of the string literal.
+More on that later.

 **If you are using the update views, you should be sure your `success_url` also returns a template fragment**

 #### Creating Function-Based Views